pdd-vn/prruh/README.md

 #### Assembly
 - [x86-64 Assembly Language Progamming with Ubuntu](http://www.egr.unlv.edu/~ed/assembly64.pdf): this book provide pretty much anything needed to start playing with Assembly.

+#### Math
+- [The Elements of Statistical Learning - Data Mining, Inference and Prediction](https://hastie.su.domains/Papers/ESLII.pdf): this book provide a goddamn lot of math as well as the root for statistical learning. ppl keep saying this book is unfriendly and made for researcher.